How Many Directions Determine a Shape and other Sufficiency Results for Two Topological Transforms

+that specializes to an order and stratum-preserving homeomorphism from $\pi^{-1}(v)$ to $\pi^{-1}(w)$.
+As a reminder, every topological change in the filtration induced by $h_v$ is witnessed by a $0$-cell in $\{F_{ij}\}$.
+Since each finite birth or death time in the persistence diagram $PH_k(M,h_v)$ corresponds to a homological change, and thus a topological change, the homeomorphism $\pi^{-1}(v)\cong \pi^{-1}(w)$ will match $0$-cells of $\pi^{-1}(v)$, which include births/deaths of inessential features, with $0$-cells in $\pi^{-1}(w)$.
+This completes the proof. \end{proof}

-There is sense in which Lemma~\ref{lem:strat} is unsatisfactory because it does not provide an explicit stratification, but just guarantees the existence of one, provided by the abstract properties of o-minimality.
-To provide more explicit relationships between Euler curves or persistence diagrams associated to vectors in the same stratum, we specialize to sets $M\in \Omin_d$ that are geometric simplicial complexes.
+Lemma \ref{lem:strat} simply guarantees the existence of a stratification of the sphere and gives criteria for determining when two directions are in the same stratum.
+To provide more explicit relationships between Euler curves or persistence diagrams associated to vectors in the same stratum, we specialize to sets $M\in \Omin_d$ that are (PL embedded) geometric simplicial complexes.
 We now recall some of the basic definitions.

 \begin{defn} A \define{geometric $k$-simplex} is the convex hull of $k+1$ affinely independent points $v_0,v_1, \ldots v_k$ and is denoted $[v_0,v_1,\ldots,v_k]$.
 We call $[u_0, u_1, \ldots u_j]$ a \define{face} of $[v_0,v_1, \ldots v_k]$ if $\{u_0, u_1, \ldots u_j\}\subset \{v_0,v_1, \ldots v_k\}$. \end{defn}